girlscript/winter-of-contributing/Datascience_With_Python/Computer Vision/Object Detection/README.md

 * Deep learning-based object detection models typically have two parts.
 An encoder takes an image as input and runs it through a series of blocks and layers that learn to extract statistical features used to locate and label objects.
 Outputs from the encoder are then passed to a decoder, which predicts bounding boxes and labels for each object.
 * A number of popular object detection models belong to the R-CNN family.
 Over the years, they’ve become both more accurate and more computationally efficient.
 There are also a number of models that belong to the single shot detector family.
 MobileNet + SSD models feature a MobileNet-based encoder and the YOLO model features its own convolutional architecture.

+# Purpose
+* The main purpose of object detection is to identify and locate one or more effective targets from still image or video data.
+It comprehensively includes a variety of important techniques, such as image processing, pattern recognition, artificial intelligence and machine learning.
+* It has broad application prospects in such areas such as road traffic accident prevention [1], warnings of dangerous goods in factories, military restricted area monitoring and advanced human–computer interaction.
+* Since the application scenarios of multi-target detection in the real world are usually complex and variable, balancing the relationship between accuracy and computing costs is a difficult task.

+# Outline
+In this project, we will detect the objects from a still image with the help of OpenCV library in Python.
+OpenCV library is widely known for image processing, object detection and has many real world applications.
+After importing the necessary libraries, we would read the sample image, train the model, use the coco dataset for the pre-defined classes (objects) and as an outcome we would detect the object, it's location, accuracy and index of the class (which helps us to identify the object).
+Successfully in this project

 # Object detection using deep learning with OpenCV and Python

 When it comes to object detection, popular detection frameworks are